 MA and PGDip Students also select up to TWO further course units from any of the MA pathways.
 Other electives within this pathway are listed in the Elective Units above.

 For a full list and description of PG course modules download the latest supplement HERE (PDF 0.1MB).

 The Master of Arts also requires that the subject area of the dissertation be undertaken in the focus area of the MA pathway.

 Applicants would normally hold an honours degree in a relevant subject

 Candidates for the Master of Arts degree must normally have a good honours degree in a relevant subject to be admitted to the course.
+Those who hold a good honours degree in a non-theological discipline may be asked to complete NTC’s pre-MA foundational course as a bridge into the MA in Theology (Christian Engagement with Islam).
+Details of this can be found HERE.
+Students are referred onto this programme as part of the MA in Theology (Christian Engagement with Islam) admissions process.
 Candidates for the ‘Christian Engagement with Islam’ pathway must have completed ST6330 (Islam in Contemporary Britain) or its equivalent prior to entry.